mbastola/computer-vision-cpp-python/multi_view_structure_sfm2/README.md

 In [this project](https://github.com/mbastola/computer-vision-cpp-python/tree/master/multi-view-geometry2), I extend my [multi-view geometry project](https://github.com/mbastola/computer-vision-cpp-python/tree/master/multi-view-geometry) with bundle adjustment optimization.
-We are closing in towards multi view sfm reconstuction which is one of the crowing achievements of Computer Vision.
+We are closing in towards multi view sfm reconstuction which is one of the crowning achievements of Computer Vision.
+In this project we will be adding on to our previous efforts in generating optimized sparse 3D point clouds with the Bundle Adjustment optimization.

 Lets begin with importing all of our previous project till now: